Basic Plan - Concept of Operations

 The Planning Section oversees the preparation of demobilization planning and collection of incident documentation.

 Incident Commander meets with Section Chiefs to develop a demobilization plan for the General Staff Sections.
-Section Chiefs are responsible for overseeing the demobilization of their respective sections.
+This plan must ensure adequate care for orderly, safe, and cost effective movement of personnel and equipment that is not longer required.
+Section chiefs are responsible for overseeing the demobilization of their respective sections.

-The AAR is developed by the Director of Emergency Management.
-Information for the AAR will be gathered from the members of the Binghamton University Incident Management Team (IMT).
+The AAR is developed by the director of emergency management or his/her designee.
+Information for the AAR will be gathered from the members of the Binghamton University Incident Management Team (IMT) and others as deemed appropriate.
 The AAR will serve as the official record describing the incident and the University’s response efforts.
-The lessons learned will be used to update the CEMP and will be incorporated in future University training exercises.
+The AAR will contain action items and lessons learned for improvement of policies, procedures, and/or operations.
+The action items and lessons learned will be used to update the CEMP and will be incorporated in future University training exercises.

 Some situations may cause the campus to cease some or all University operations.
 In situations when University operations have been shut down, the first step to recovery is to ensure that the campus is safe and secure.
 The second step will be to restore campus facilities and grounds.
 The third step will be for the Policy Group to determine when and how to return to normal campus operations.